-Hospice patients and their families benefit from:
+Hospice care patients in Astoria and their families benefit from:

-Lower Columbia Hospice services include:
+Astoria Hospice and Palliative care services include:

 A: No. Early referral to hospice is encouraged so patients and families have more access to support services and symptom control to better enhance quality of life.